Today’s miso salmon recipe is quick and straightforward. This recipe is great for a last-minute delectable weeknight dinner with minimal work.

 When you bake food, hot air cooks it.
 Food is often placed in the oven’s middle rack with a temperature of around 325-375℉ (160-190℃).

 The broiler’s heat slowly moves through the oven, which is why baking takes more time to cook than broiling.
-This easy-to-bake salmon recipe and our baked salmon fillet with lemon are perfect examples.

 Below we’ll explain how to make miso salmon.

 How to Make Miso Salmon

 This is the brief how-to for our miso salmon recipe:

 Make the sauce.